Arjun-08/DBMS-VEHICLE-INSURANCE/README.md

 ## Usage

 Refer to the provided documents and scripts to understand the project requirements, view the data models, and analyze the SQL queries.
+For better understanding, please refer to the report i.e., "final PDF.pdf" file in this repository.

 ## Contact